 While there are myriad benefits of online classes, there are just as many challenges.
-Contrary to popular belief, taking courses online isn’t necessarily taking the easy path.
+Contrary to popular belief, learning online isn’t necessarily taking the easy path.
 These classes are often just as rigorous academically as any in-person course, and you won’t have the same type of structure that a physical classroom provides.
 Many students find the flexibility of online learning to be an obstacle rather than an advantage, at least at first.
 That is, without the restraints of specific class meeting times, you may come up short on self-discipline.
 To avoid this potential pitfall, it’s wise to pick an online class that you’re highly interested in, at least to start with.

 Keep the End Goal in Mind

 If a college degree is indeed on your radar as one of the target advantages of online learning, then you’ll want to keep this in focus as you begin your distance education journey.
 With thousands of online classes available for free or cheap, it’s easy to get distracted out there!
 As you’re selecting courses, try to choose titles that will eventually transfer to a degree plan.
 If you know the school you want to one day attend and/or the major you want to pursue, that’s even better.
 With this information, you can carefully plan a course of action that will help you achieve your goals.
 At the very least, you can get some of your general education requirements out of the way by taking online classes prior to your official college enrollment.
 It’s not a bad idea to speak to an admissions counselor at your target school as well to get as much information as you can about the institution’s credit transfer policies.
 With a little research, you’ll be on your way to taking full advantage of the many benefits of online learning for students just like you, as opposed to spinning your wheels.